MrunalrajRedij/myGame-libGDX/README.md

 # myGame-libGDX
-Assignment for  Coding Deep Dive
+Assignment for  Coding Deep Dive.
+The project is in master branch.